 Having read how to make a German Easter tree, I was keen to decorate some budding branches with eggs and other Easter symbols with my grandchildren.

-Aged just 6 and 3, I thought their little fingers might find a hollowed out eggshell too delicate, and that we would have tears and tantrums if real eggs, lovingly painted by their tiny but clumsy hands, broke.
+Aged just six and three, I thought their little fingers might find a hollowed out eggshell too delicate, and that we would have tears and tantrums if real eggs, lovingly painted by their tiny but clumsy hands, broke.

-In our local shop, we found some plastic eggs on sale at much the same price as real eggs, and so brought them home to decorate.
+In our local shop, we found some plastic eggs on sale at the same price as real eggs, so we brought them home to decorate.

 Here are the steps so that your small children can get involved with this simple, fun Easter craft.

 - String or ribbon, cut into 6" lengths